T Level Support Programme brochure

 • Progression routes can be shaped through industry placements.
 Successful young people on placements can go on to secure apprenticeships, graduate programmes or employment within your council.

-Further information about the benefits that industry placements offer for employers can be found on the T Levels website and on the DfE website.
+Further information about the benefits that industry placements offer for employers can be found on the DfE T Levels website.

 Benefits for young people and your community